 “France, I don’t think we should be airing our dirty laundry in front of outsiders,” Greg Finnegan complained.
 The idea that he had been crying prior to my entrance was evident.
 His eyes were rimmed red, and they were moist.
 He did not look up at Francis, or me, when he complained.
 He, like James, remained fixated on a spot on the carpet.

+“NO!”
+Mrs. Finnegan yelled.
+That yell was so forceful that had the room contained an actual Puggle, it would’ve scampered from it, regardless if it were the subject of her scorn.
 “No, he has to learn,” she said pointing at me, while looking at her husband.
 “Just like your son needs to learn, just like every man needs to learn their evil ways.”

 Mrs. Finnegan allowed the display of Greg Finnegan’s shame to rest on the living room table for a moment without comment.
 The display was a multi-tiered, wood framed, structure with open compartments that allowed for wallet-sized photos.
-The structure of the frame was a triangle, but anyone that looked around the Finnegan home knew of Mrs. Finnegan’s fondness for pyramids.
+The structure of the frame was a triangle, but anyone who looked around the Finnegan family home knew of Mrs. Finnegan’s fondness for pyramids.
 Greg Finnegan purchased the triangle to feed into Mrs. Finnegan’s fascination with pyramids, but it didn’t have the full dimensions of a pyramid.
 When the daughter pulled the supports out, however, the frame rested at an angle.
-At that angle, the frame appeared to be one fourths of a pyramid.
+At that angle, the frame appeared to be one-fourths of a pyramid.

-Sometime before this discussion began, Mrs. Finnegan managed to secure enough unique photos of the “harlot, slut, home wrecker” to fill each of the open compartments in the pyramid, so that the bottom level had five photos, the next level up had four, and so on, until one arrived at a single photo at the top.
+Before this discussion began, Mrs. Finnegan somehow managed to secure enough unique photos of the “harlot, slut, home wrecker” to fill each of the open compartments in the pyramid, so that the bottom level had five photos, the next level up had four, and so on, until one arrived at a single photo at the top.
 Each photo had a small votive candle before it to give the shrine of Greg Finnegan’s shame an almost holy vibe.

 “It’s the pyramid of shame,” Mrs. Finnegan informed me with a confrontational smile.
 “What do you think of it?
 The frame was Greg’s gift to me on my birthday.
 Isn’t it lovely?
 I’m thinking of placing it in our bedroom.
 I’m thinking of placing it in a just such a position that if Greg is ever forced to [have sex with me] again-” (Except she didn’t say sex.
-She said the word, the big one, the queen mother of dirty words, the “F-dash-dash-dash” word.) “-he can look at those picture while he’s [sexing] me.
+She said the word, the big one, the queen mother of dirty words, the “F-dash-dash-dash” word.) “-he can look at those pictures while he’s [sexing] me.
 Do you think that will help your performance honey?” she asked her husband.

 “How could you do that?”
 I asked him later.